CleanroomMC/Encyclopedia/docs/mod-wiki/modularui/synced_gui_tutorial.md

 ```

 ## Creating the TileEntity
 This is fairly simple.
 Extend `TileEntity` and implement `IGuiHolder`.
 Then override `buildUI()`.
-You can also override `createScreen()` to create a custom screen, but most of the time you wont need that.
+You can also override
+`createScreen()` to create a custom screen, but most of the time you won't need that.

 Inside the `buildUI()` is where the fun stuff happens.
-The method is called on both client and server side, but only on client side the widgets are kept.
+The method is called on both client and server side, but only on
+client side the widgets are kept.
 But on both sides the syncing information is kept.
 Here we currently only create a panel and attach the player inventory. **The GUI must be synced for ANY slots to work!**
 ```java
 public class TutorialTile extends TileEntity implements IGuiHolder {